+All staff who have access to any kind of personal data will have their responsibilities outlined during their induction procedures.

+Continuing training

-Induction All staff who have access to any kind of personal data will have their responsibilities outlined during their induction procedures.
-Continuing training The Data Protection Legislation requires us to ensure that anyone acting under our authority with access to personal data does not process that data unless we have instructed them to do so.
+The Data Protection Legislation requires us to ensure that anyone acting under our authority with access to personal data does not process that data unless we have instructed them to do so.
 It is therefore vital that our staff understand the importance of protecting personal data, are familiar with our security policy and put its procedures into practice.

 Compulsory data protection training is provided annually.
-We will provide further opportunities for staff to explore Data Protection issues through training, including our responsibilities as a data controller under the Data Protection Legislation; and staff responsibilities for protecting personal data - including the possibility that they may commit criminal offences if they deliberately try to access or disclose these data without authority Staff acceptance This policy will be included in the annual staff declarations
+We will provide further opportunities for staff to explore Data Protection issues through training, including our responsibilities as a data controller under the Data Protection Legislation; and staff responsibilities for protecting personal data - including the possibility that they may commit criminal offences if they deliberately try to access or disclose these data without authority

+Staff acceptance

+This policy will be included in the annual staff declarations

+Documentation

-Documentation Information Governance Handbook and other related policies;
+Information Governance Handbook and other related policies; including:

-including:

-Conduct and Dahaviava nalisy

-Conduct and Behaviour policy
+- Conduct and Behaviour policy

-Disciplinary procedure
+- Disciplinary procedure

-Working from home
+- Working from home

-File Management
+- File Management

-Recruitment and Selection
+- Recruitment and Selection

-Clear Desk and Screen policy
+- Clear Desk and Screen policy

-Business Continuity Plan
+- Business Continuity Plan

-Cyber Resilience Plan
+- Cyber Resilience Plan

-ICT policy
+- ICT policy

-Records Management and Security policy
+- Records Management and Security policy

-Code of Professional Conduct
+- Code of Professional Conduct

-Risk Management Policy
+- Risk Management Policy

-Communications Handbook
+- Communications Handbook

-Ombudsman Association Data Protection Guidance
+- Ombudsman Association Data Protection Guidance